 Currently.
 I treat clients of all ages with both OCD and anxiety disorders, including adults, adolescents and children in my private practice, OCD and Anxiety Psychological Services which I founded in 2008.
 I offer evidence based treatment in the form of cognitive-behavioural therapy (including exposure therapy, exposure and response prevention therapy and habit reversal training).
 I use an approach that is respectful and supportive by easing my clients into learning to face their fears at their own pace to ensure that you do not become overwhelmed.
 I will often use humour, when appropriate, to teach clients the necessary skills to manage their anxiety and OCD symptoms.

-When treating children and adolescents, I provide a safe, supportive and caring environment and use a cognitive behaviour therapy approach that takes into account the client's age.
-I will involve parents in treatment when necessary.
+When treating children and adolescents, I provide a safe, supportive and caring environment and use a cognitive behaviour therapy approach that takes into account the child's age.
+Parents are involved in treatment as OCD and anxiety disorders affect the whole family.
 As a mother of two, I enjoy and understands the stresses and challenges of raising a family.
 I am dedicated to helping individuals and families struggling with OCD and the effects of anxiety.